-Musculoskeletal System - Adaption, Biotensegrity, Healing and Trauma
+Musculoskeletal System - Adaptation, Biotensegrity, Healing and Trauma

-The article about healing and scar tissue is the third in a series of four related articles, the others being the topics of adaption, trauma and biotensegrity.
-The bodies survival strategy to repair instead of to regenerate tissues has connotations for adaption, biotensegrity, injury prevention, treatment and rehabilitation.
-For further details, please view the link on Healing, Adaption, Biotensegrity - Myotherapists perspective.
+The article about healing and scar tissue is the third in a series of four related articles, the others being the topics of adaptation, trauma and biotensegrity.
+The bodies survival strategy to repair instead of to regenerate tissues has connotations for adaptation, biotensegrity, injury prevention, treatment and rehabilitation.
+For further details, please view the link on Scars, tissue healing - A Myotherapists perspective.

 Biotensegrity and its relevance - An MSK Therapy perspective

-The article on adaption is the first in a series of four highly related and overlapping topics, the others being the topics of trauma, healing and biotensegrity.
-Musculoskeletal adaption looks at how our bodies respond and adapt to various forces, which has connotations for injury prevention, recovery, training and our musculoskeletal health in general.
-Further details here Tissue Adaption - An MSK Therapy perspective.
+The article on adaptation is the first in a series of four highly related and overlapping topics, the others being the topics of trauma, healing and biotensegrity.
+Musculoskeletal adaptation looks at how our bodies respond and adapt to various forces, which has connotations for injury prevention, recovery, training and our musculoskeletal health in general.
+Further details here Tissue Adaptation - An MSK Therapy perspective.

 Self-Treatment and Maintenance Techniques